Unincorporated towns in Nevada: Unincorporated Town Government Law

-Other counties
+Legal framework in other counties

 In counties where the Unincorporated Town Government Law does not apply, a town board may be established for an unincorporated town, either by initiative petition or act of the county commissioners.
 The five-member board is elected by residents.

 The county commission may levy a property tax of up to 1.5% on all property in the town.
 This tax, and other town revenue, is placed in a town fund administered by the county, to be used only for the benefit of the town.

 Many town government functions can be exercised jointly by the town board or the county commissioners, such as providing local services, adopting ordinances, regulating businesses, establishing police and fire departments, and issuing bonds.

 As an alternative to a town board, county commissioners may create a citizens' advisory council for an unincorporated town.
 The three-to-five-member council is appointed by commissioners after an "informal election".
 The council acts in an advisory and liaison capacity, and does not affect the responsibilities of the commissioners.

 The option to establish a town board was enacted in 1967.
 The system was unpopular, because of an impractical provision that required two county commissioners to sit on the town board; by 1975, it had been adopted by only one town, Crescent Valley.
 The citizens' advisory council provision was passed into law in 1973.
 The town board law was later amended in 1985 to remove the requirement of county commissioners serving on the board.